watkinszt/Cary-Homebuying-Neighborhoods/readme.md

 # Cary Homebuying Neighborhoods

+## Summary

+This web map explores a sample of homebuying neighborhoods in Cary, North Carolina.
+It is designed for prospective buyers who want to understand where different parts of town fall in terms of housing type, typical price, and build era, rather than focusing on individual listings.

+The project was inspired by the article *“8 Things to Consider Before Moving to Cary, NC”* by Hodge & Kittrell Sotheby’s International Realty, which highlights schools, amenities, and neighborhoods as key reasons people relocate to Cary.
+This map adds a spatial perspective to that discussion.

+Neighborhood boundaries were downloaded from OpenStreetMap using Overpass Turbo and then filtered in QGIS from roughly 150 neighborhoods down to about 40 larger or more prominent areas by population.
+For each selected neighborhood, I added attributes describing dominant housing type (single-family, townhome, condo), price category (low, mid, high, luxury), typical build era (pre-2000 or 2000s), bedroom counts, notes, and data sources based on real estate websites.

+The final application is built with Leaflet.
+Each neighborhood is represented by a colored house icon, where color indicates price category.
+Clicking a house updates a details panel that summarizes the neighborhood’s housing characteristics in a clear, map-based format.

 ## Project overview

 This project is an interactive web map that highlights a sample of home‐buying neighborhoods in Cary, North Carolina.
 It is designed for prospective homebuyers who are trying to understand **where** different types of neighborhoods are located and how they differ in terms of **price**, **housing type**, **build era**, and **typical bedrooms**.